iamdoron/iamdoron.github.com/_drafts/Understanding Humans/index.md

 <br>
 It's still a discrete scale, but now it's even harder.
 The choices seem over simplified. <br>
 That's why I say - give us a continuous scale, humans are pretty good in that, don't worry about us, we'll manage.
+What we don't want is a scale with 10 discrete phrases to read.

 ## Substitution
 There is (at least) one flaw in the process of projecting what we feel to a slider.
 Sometimes the question is hard.
 For example, an hotel can have a really good service, but small rooms with no air conditioner.
 That's when the process of *substitution* takes the reins.
 We might replace the original question with one which is much easier; for example, 'how good was the service?'.
 Or maybe the other way around - 'how comfortable were the rooms?' - Because it's a much easier answer, we can easily project it to a slider.